fooooter/drain/README.md

 [✖]     HTTP/3<br>

-## This project aims to be similar to PHP/React.js, mainly in terms of dynamically generated web pages.
+## This project aims to be similar to PHP/React.js, mainly in terms of dynamically generated web pages and endpoints.

-Dynamic pages are generated inside a dynamic library, so that it's easy to create them without modifying the core and recompiling the server only to change one thing on a page.
+Dynamic pages/endpoints are generated inside a dynamic library, so that it's easy to create them without modifying the core and recompiling the server only to change one thing on a page or inside the endpoint.

 ## OS compatibility